Omarov3000/ali/public/articles/lean_language_learning/text.md

 The global market for language learning apps is growing due to their affordability and convenience.
 However, most apps aren't advanced enough for users to become fluent, requiring additional courses.
 While a small percentage of students use apps, the younger generation increasingly prefers them over live teachers.
 This puts pressure on tutors who must share income with the platforms they teach on, potentially losing 15-30% of their earnings.

 I believe in affordable education for everyone.
 Therefore, I have built a learning platform that benefits both students and teachers without unethical practices.
-This platform, which uses modern AI models, can be used for language learning and other industries.
+This platform, can be used to learn languages as well as other subjects.

 ## Learning words